UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 Click to watch "Obstacle Avoidance"

 [![Obstacle Avoidance](http://img.youtube.com/vi/Y8Ywqo7uJKo/0.jpg)](https://youtu.be/Y8Ywqo7uJKo "Obstacle Avoidance")

+Note that the setup of parts (such as camera position, compute power, and Donkey Car configuration) can vary from car to car, and tuning may be required to achieve the same effect.

 ### **Key Features**
 - **Image Filtering:** Imaging is captured, enhanced, lifted, blurred, gray scaled, then a canny edge filter is applied.